2 dead, 7 wounded, 5 hit by cars in shooting at North Carolina block party

 CHARLOTTE, N.C.
-(AP) — Two people were killed and seven others were wounded in a shooting in North Carolina’s largest city, police said, while five others were hit by vehicles afterward.
+(AP) — Two people were killed and seven others were wounded in an early Monday shooting in North Carolina’s largest city, police said, while five others were hit by vehicles.

-The shooting happened around midnight at an “impromptu block party” that was a continuation of Juneteenth celebrations, Charlotte-Mecklenburg Police Deputy Chief Johnny Jennings told reporters early Monday.
+The shooting happened at an “impromptu block party” that was a continuation of Juneteenth celebrations, Charlotte-Mecklenburg Police Deputy Chief Johnny Jennings told reporters.

-The five people were hit by vehicles while running away, Jennings said.
+“Several shooters discharged dozens of shots into the crowd,” a police release said preliminary information indicated.
+No one was in custody as of Monday morning.

+A female victim who was shot was pronounced dead at the scene, the release said.
+Her age and identity weren’t released.
+Another victim was pronounced dead at a hospital; no further information about the second fatality was released.

-The conditions of the 12 people hospitalized with injuries weren’t immediately clear.
+The conditions of the seven people wounded in the shooting weren’t immediately clear.

+Jennings initially said the five people were hit by vehicles while running away, but the police statement later said that the first person hit by a car was believed to be the call officers were initially responding to, while the other four were struck by vehicles fleeing the gunfire.
+All five are believed to have suffered non-life-threatening injuries.

 The shooting took place on Beatties Ford Road in northern Charlotte, police said.